Where Does Well Water Come From? A Guide to Nature’s Largest Freshwater Resource

 Water table

 The water table is nothing but the line that separates an unsaturated zone from a saturated zone.
 When the well is dug, the moment it hits the point where water starts coming out of the ground is called the water table.
-Primitive dug wells have the depth equal to that of the water table.

 Where does the water come from?

 If you remember the water cycle from elementary school, then you already know the answer.
-Water from lakes, rivers and oceans evaporates, transforms into clouds, and then rains down in a perpetual cycle.
+Water from lakes, rivers, and oceans evaporates, transforms into clouds, and then rains down in a perpetual cycle.

-Surface water that doesn’t end up in bodies of water gets absorbed by the ground.
 Water flows through the porous sand and gravel, where soil also acts as a natural filter and removes some of the impurities present in the water.
 The process continues until water meets the underlying aquifer.

 Types of Aquifers

-Unconfined aquifer
+Unconfined aquifers

-An unconfined aquifer is the common groundwater source that shallow water wells like “dug wells” and “borewells” use to draw water from.
 They are often called “the water table,” which is also their upper boundary.
 They are not confined by any underground layer and are easiest to access.
 However, they’re more prone to contamination because of surface pollutants.

 Confined aquifers